-- 【FIRM GRIP & TACTILITY】Rough black sandy nitrile finish on palm and fingers guarantees excellent anti-slip performance when holding glass/pipes,...
+- FIRM GRIP & TACTILITY.
+Rough black sandy nitrile finish on palm and fingers guarantees excellent anti-slip performance when holding glass/pipes, even...

-- 【60-day Warranty and Size Tip】At OKIAAS, we center on customer satisfaction.
-Get your MACHINE-WASHABLE gloves today along with our 60-day...
+- 60-DAY WARRANTY: At OKIAAS, we center on customer satisfaction.
+Get your MACHINE-WASHABLE gloves today along with our 60-day Hassle-Free Warranty...

 - Cut resistant and heavy-duty: These work gloves have the highest cut protection rating available: CE EN388 Level 5.
 In other words, they protect your...